-I am an epidemiologist and MRC Strategic Skills Development Fellow working to understand transmission dynamics and access to HIV prevention and care, on projects aiming to understand how to improve health promotion programmes for female sex workers, gay men and men who have sex with men (MSM), and adolescent girls in sub-Saharan Africa.
-Under this aim, I have particular interests in network analysis, quantitative approaches to understanding social determinants of health, intervention research, and methods for research among stigmatised populations.
+I am an epidemiologist and MRC Strategic Skills Development Fellow working to understand transmission dynamics and access to HIV prevention and care among gay men and men who have sex with men (MSM), female sex workers, and adolescent girls in sub-Saharan Africa.
+I have particular interests in network analysis, mathematical modelling, social determinants of health, intervention research, and methods for research among stigmatised populations.
 During 2020-2021 I have been working on testing, tracing and isolation strategies for reduction of SARS-CoV-2 transmisison.

 I am now working to understand the characteristics of sexual partnership networks and their role in HIV transmission dynamics among gay men and other men who have sex with men in Nairobi and Johannesburg.
-This work came out of the TRANSFORM study with Sigma Research, the Wits Reproductive Health Institute, Partners for Health and Development in Africa and the University of Manitoba.
-We aim to understand the HIV prevention needs of MSM in these settings.
+This work came out of the TRANSFORM study with Sigma Research, the Wits Reproductive Health Institute, and Partners for Health and Development in Africa, and aimed to understand the HIV prevention needs of MSM in these settings.
 TRANSFORM was in turn informed by our initial work with the International HIV/AIDS Alliance to map out initiatives in HIV prevention and rights for gay men and MSM in Kenya, Tanzania, Uganda and Zimbabwe and appraise their SHARP programme.

 I have a particular interest in network analysis, and my PhD research examined how friendship networks of young women in rural South Africa might influence their HIV risk, via connections to sexual partners and normative influence on sexual behaviours.